More UI FAQs

 This Total Rate applies to all quarters for the following calendar year.

-You will normally receive your Annual Rate Notice in mid-October for the next calendar year.
+You will receive your Annual Rate Notice by the end of October.
 Form UCT-100B is the Rate Notice.

 IV.
 Tax Rate Schedules: